All Episodes

 They had to go to the radio station.

-I said, Oh gosh, I'll never get them back by then.
+I said, oh, gosh, I'll never get them back by then.

-Well, she ran the five ties over to you and you signed them all, and I got them Christmas Eve Day.
+Well, she ran the five ties over to you and you signed them all and I got them Christmas Eve Day.

 Wow.

-And I wanted to thank you, so I know somebody had to do some some hustling to get those ties to me.
+So I know somebody had to do some hustling to get those ties to me.

-Well, that I'm that's a great story to hear.
+Well, that's a great story to hear.

-I'll tell you a short little story that somebody th the reason why we made that effort uh is is not specifically the story I'm gonna tell you, but um everybody on our staff here at the television and radio now knows that the show is the thing and that the audience is the show.
+The reason why we made that effort is not specifically the story I'm going to tell you, but everybody on our staff here at the television and radio now knows that the show is the thing and that the audience is the show.

 That's what I thought.